 Getting ready to apply for your first home loan?
 Run through this checklist first so that your credit profile will be ship shape and you'll have the best chance of getting approved.

-Every bank tends to have its own criteria for lending so for first time buyers it can unsettling not knowing whether you’ll actually get approved.
-But there are a number of things you can do to shape up and improve your chances of getting your home loan application accepted.
-They are...
+Every bank tends to have its own lending criteria and for first time buyers it can be unsettling not knowing whether you’ll actually get approved.
+But there are a number of things you can do to shape up and improve your chances of getting your home loan application accepted, such as:

 Before applying for a home loan, get a free copy of your credit report from Veda, D&B or Experian.
 This will allow you to see what lenders see when they review your application.
 Once you have a copy of your report, check everything for errors and if you spot an issue, notify the company responsible immediately.
 Sometimes it can be something small like a wrong address or an old credit card account you no longer use but haven’t closed.

 These days, most lenders have a mandatory genuine savings policy for anyone who applies for a home loan, especially if you are borrowing 90% of the property value or more.
 You’ll be required to show at least 3 months of genuine savings.
 Types of savings considered genuine savings are savings accounts, term deposits and mutual funds.

-You’ll need to supply copies of around 3 - 6 months of your most recent payslips to the bank when you apply.
+What's more, you’ll need to supply copies of around 3 - 6 months of your most recent payslips to the bank when you apply.

 In addition to saving for that deposit, you’ll also need to show the lender that you’re able to manage your money responsibly.
 If you have a car loan or credit card, make more than the minimum monthly repayments.

-Every application for credit goes on your file (including mobile phones) so in the months before you apply for your home loan, hold off on getting a new phone, TVs or any kind of store card until after your mortgage is secure.
+Every application for credit goes on your file (including mobile phones) so in the months before you apply for your home loan, hold off on getting a new phone, TV or any kind of store card until after your mortgage is secure.

 If you had joint accounts with an ex and never got around to getting your name removed from the account, now is the time.
 You don’t want their credit history affecting your application.

 Good money management skills are a must-have when owning your own property.
-You might be required to show copies of recent bank statements to prospective lenders to demonstrate that you can live easily within your budget.First time buyer guides
+You might be required to show copies of recent bank statements to prospective lenders to demonstrate that you can live easily within your budget.